1: Focusing Too Much On Size And Not Enough On Engagement

 #2: Going In Without A Strategy

 Since influencer marketing is having a heyday right now, it can be tempting to jump in prematurely and just hope for the best.
-However, as with any marketing strategy, it’s important to start with clear goals, organization, and a concrete plan.
+However, as with any marketing tactic, it’s important to start with clear goals, organization, and a concrete plan.

 You also need to know what audience you want to reach and what influencers might help you reach that audience.
 Relatedly, have a plan for how you’ll select the best influencers for your campaign.
 If you need help finding influencers, check out our article on How To Find Influencers To Promote Your Brand.